smaslan/sim-met4evcs/README.md

-# Simulator of EV charger input waveform for EPM project 23IND06 Met4EVCS
+# Simulator of EV charger input waveforms for EPM project 23IND06 Met4EVCS

 This project is generator of multiphase voltage and current waveforms simulating grid to EV charger AC inputs.
 It is part of European [EPM](https://www.metpart.eu) project [23IND06 Met4EVCS](https://www.vsl.nl/en/met4evcs/).
 Intention of this simulator is to generate waveforms carrying known energy that can be used to numerically verify function of power/energy metering algorithms under conditions close to real measurements.